L4n22/AmsiBypass-CommandExecutor/README.md

-# Bypassing AMSI and Command Execution in Executable
+# AMSI Bypass & Command Executor

 This project demonstrates how to bypass the anti-malware scanning interface (AMSI) in Windows PowerShell to execute PowerShell commands without being detected by antivirus software.